Ahammedjaleel/dax-problems-and-solutions/03-running-total-problems-solutions/README.md

-#  Power BI DAX Running Totals — Practice Problems & Solutions
+#  03- Running Totals — Practice Problems & Solutions

 This repository provides a hands-on learning experience to master **DAX running total calculations** in Power BI.
 It includes **interview-style DAX challenges** and their solutions using different DAX functions and logic.